abhi4556/DownloadYoutubeVidedo/README.md

-# DownloadYoutubeVidedo
+# DownloadYoutubeVideo
-Use the script to download playlist
+Use the script to download playlist from Youtube
+# Replace 'YOUR_PLAYLIST_URL' with the actual URL of the YouTube playlist in the script
+playlist_url = 'play_list_url'